European Capitals of Culture

 You can read here. more information on the long-term effects and impact of the title of European Capital of Culture.

-The city of Timisoara was designated the European Capital of Culture title for 2021, along with Eleusis (Greece) and Novi Sad (Serbia).
+The city of Timisoara was initially designated the European Capital of Culture title for 2021, along with Eleusis (Greece) and Novi Sad (Serbia), but because of the pandemic context, the implementation of the programme was interrupted and the ECoC title was postponed for the year 2023.